SriramSrinivasan1/SriramSrinivasan1/README.md

 And professionally, I've been deliberately building toward it.
 I've analyzed 3.2 million Iowa resident records at TruBridge, mapped clinical workflow breakdowns for 150 high-risk nephrology patients at Stanford Medicine, and built a hospital patient analytics dashboard tracking payer mix and clinical KPIs across 30,000 records.

+---
+## 🗺️ The Externship Arc — An Intentional Journey

+Most externships are resume line items.
+Mine were a deliberate strategy.

+I didn't stumble into different industries; I chose them.
+Each engagement was a chance to build a distinct analytical muscle: healthcare workflows, AI document systems, workforce analytics, competitive intelligence.
+The range was the point.
+A data professional who can move fluently across domains, go deep quickly, and always deliver something a real stakeholder can use is more valuable than one who stayed comfortable.

+Every project ended with a presentation to a senior stakeholder.
+Every deliverable was adopted or acted on.
+That wasn't accidental; it was the whole point.

+---

 ## 🏥 Healthcare Analytics — Featured Work

 ### [🫀 Hospital Patient Records Analytics](https://github.com/SriramSrinivasan1/Hospital-Patients-Records/blob/main/README.md)